muprotocol/mu/README.md

 ### MuDB

 MuDB is the serverless database of the Mu ecosystem.
-MuDB is a simple, fast, key/value storage that can be accessed easily from inside the Mu runtime.
+MuDB is a simple and fast, key/value store that can be accessed easily from inside the Mu runtime.
 With this it is possible to write complete, stateful serverless applications, running entirely on Mu.

+The runtime implements a special endpoint

 ## The Mu Toolkit